Sugar & Booze: Composition

 The album draws stylistic inspiration from 1950s and 1960s jazz and swing.
 In an interview, Gasteyer said of the album, "It’s exactly the record I wanted to make.
 It’s nostalgic.
 It’s throwback.
 It’s joyful.
 It’s ridiculous.
 It’s happy."
 In an interview with Billboard, Gasteyer added that, contrary to expectations, it was not a comedy album, and remarked that "if I were to make a comedy album I'd hope it'd be funnier".

 At the start of her work on the album, Gasteyer vowed to write three original holiday songs for it.
-The album includes a number of standards, including "Nothing Rhymes with Christmas" and "Let It Snow!
+The album includes a number of standards, including "Sleigh Ride" and "Let It Snow!
 Let It Snow!
 Let It Snow!"

 "Secret Santa", the album's lead single, is presented as a phone call between Gasteyer and fellow former Saturday Night Live cast member Maya Rudolph.
 Writing for Entertainment Weekly, Maureen Lee Lenker described the song as "a cheeky song with a retro-Cuban beat that tells the fictional story about a Secret Santa gift quest that results in Gasteyer getting 'woke' in Havana".
 In "Nothing Rhymes with Christmas", Gasteyer attempts to find a rhyme for the holiday's name, and concludes that only one word does: isthmus.

 In a statement, Gasteyer elaborated on her goals for the album: "We set out to make a new Holiday album with a throwback feel [...]
 This album is a nod to the swing sound of the 1950s and 1960s but with a modern twist.
 It is festive, with a full-bodied sound, that I hope makes people feel joyful, jolly and gay.
 I love records from the late 1950s and early 1960s that never scrimped on sound.
 That’s hard to do in this day and age, but we sought arrangements that utilized a proper band, including horn and percussion and created as full and lush a sound".